Advice

 Each Automaker Is Responding Differently

 Car pricing is complicated, and each automaker has responded to tariffs differently.
-As long as the tariffs remain, the response is likely to shift constantly.
+As long as the tariffs remain, the response will likely shift constantly.

 Some, like Hyundai and Mercedes-Benz, pledged not to raise prices at first, though increases are trickling in with the model-year change.
 Others are deciding on a case-by-case basis.